William J. Turkel

 Office: Lawson Hall 2267

-Past students I have worked with include Adam Crymble, Jennifer Bonnell, Devon Elliott, Jennifer Hambleton, Tristan Johnson, Kimberley Martin, Shezan Muhammedi and Rebecca Woods.
+Past graduate students I have worked with include Adam Crymble, Jennifer Bonnell, Devon Elliott, Jennifer Hambleton, Tristan Johnson, Kimberley Martin, Shezan Muhammedi and Rebecca Woods.
 Ian Milligan and Daniel Rueck are former postdocs.
 I am happy to discuss research opportunities with potential students and collaborators any time.

-- - W. J. Turkel.
+- W. J. Turkel.
 Spark from the Deep: How Shocking Experiments with Strongly Electric Fish Powered Scientific Discovery.
 Baltimore: The Johns Hopkins University Press, 2013.

-- - W. J. Turkel.
+- W. J. Turkel.
 The Archive of Place: Unearthing the Pasts of the Chilcotin Plateau.
 Vancouver: UBC Press, 2007; Seattle: University of Washington Press, 2008.

-- - Alan MacEachern and W. J. Turkel, eds.
+- Alan MacEachern and W. J. Turkel, eds.
 Method and Meaning in Canadian Environmental History.
 Toronto: Nelson Education, 2008.

 Open Access Textbooks

-- - W. J. Turkel.
-Digital Research Methods with Mathematica.
-2015.
+- W. J. Turkel.
+Digital Research Methods with Mathematica, 2nd rev. ed.
+2020.

-Selected Peer Reviewed Articles
+Selected Peer Reviewed Articles and Chapters

-- - (in press) Devon Elliott and W. J. Turkel.
+- Devon Elliott and W. J. Turkel.
 “Faster than the Eye: Using Computer Vision to Explore Sources in the History of Stage Magic.”
 Seeing the Past with Computers: Experiments with Augmented Reality and Computer Vision for History, edited by Kevin Kee and Timothy Compeau.
 Ann Arbor: University of Michigan Press, 2019.

 Awards and Distinctions

-- - 2004-14 - Project Director of Digital Infrastructure, NiCHE: Network in Canadian History & Environment/ Nouvelle initiative canadienne en histoire de l'environnement (SSHRC Strategic Knowledge Cluster)
+- 2004-14 - Project Director of Digital Infrastructure, NiCHE: Network in Canadian History & Environment/ Nouvelle initiative canadienne en histoire de l'environnement (SSHRC Strategic Knowledge Cluster)